Another selection of great hikes in Kananaskis Country, Alberta, Canada.

 Here are ten more great hikes along Kananaskis Trail (Hwy 40) within easy access of Calgary, Alberta.
 Kananaskis Trail, west of Calgary, and south from the TransCanada Highway, provides quick and easy access to Kananaskis Country.

 Check in at a Visitor Centre for current trail conditions and the most recent weather forecast.
-The south section of Kananaskis Trail, past the turn onto Kananaskis Lakes Trail is closed from December 1 to June 14 to protect wildlife corridors, to reduce the need to clear roller coaster mountain roads and to reduce public exposure to avalanche risk.
+The south section of Kananaskis Trail, past the turn onto Kananaskis Lakes Trail, is closed from December 1 to June 14 to protect wildlife corridors, to reduce the need to clear mountain roads and to reduce public exposure to avalanche risk.
 Click on the title for a link to more detailed information about the hike in the original post.

 1. Rae Glacier

 The hike to Rae Glacier is an excellent experience involving a short, moderate ascent from the trailhead to Elbow Lake, then a right turn on good trail to the north side of Mount Rae.